ymatsunaga/mdtoolbox-doc/introduction.rst

  addpath('/path/to/mdtoolbox/mdtoolbox/')

-For system-wide installation, call ``pathtool`` command in MATLAB and add ``mdtoolbox/mdtoolbox/`` to your MATLAB search path (superuser privilege is required to save the path),
+For system-wide installation, call ``pathtool`` command in MATLAB and add ``/path/to/mdtoolbox/mdtoolbox/`` to the user's MATLAB search path (superuser privilege is required to save the path),

 .. image:: ./images/introduction01.png
    :width: 50 %
    :alt: introduction01
    :align: center

-For core functions, in addition to the original m-files, MEX-files are prepared in order to accelerate the calculation (here, MEX-files mean C-subroutines which can be called from the MATLAB command line).
+In addition to the original m-files, MEX-files are prepared in order to accelerate the calculation for core functions (here, MEX-file means a C-subroutines which can be called from the MATLAB command line).
 We highly recommend to use these MEX-files for acceleration.
-To use the MEX-files, you need compile the files.
-Please invoke ``make.m`` script in MATLAB,
+To use the MEX-files, the user needs to compile the files.
+For the compilation, call ``make.m`` script in MATLAB,
 ::

   >> cd /path/to/mdtoolbox/mdtoolbox/
   >> make

-Some warnings during the compilation can be safely ignored.
+Warnings during the compilation can be safely ignored.

 On Linux platforms, OpenMP option can be enabled for parallel execution (for more acceleration),